City of London pays early price of hard Brexit

 The City should focus instead on boosting its appeal to non-European businesses, along with fintech and green finance.

-"So what is happening with equivalence is probably going to give the UK more incentive to diverge from EU rules in future."
+“So what is happening with equivalence is probably going to give the UK more incentive to diverge from EU rules in future.”-AFP